Laestadianism: Rise of Laestadianism among the Sámi

 The rapid rise of Laestadianism among the Sámi was due to several factors.
 Laestadius proudly self-identified as Sámi through his Southern Sámi mother.
 He spoke and preached in two Sámi dialects.
-Further he chose uneducated lay preachers from the Sámi reindeer herders to travel year around with them and preach to the unrepented among them.
-Additionally, in the early days of the movement, Laestadius, in order to find common ground with his parishioners, borrowed the Sámis' own familiar pagan deities and concepts and adapted them to Christianity.
+He chose uneducated lay preachers from the Sámi reindeer herders to travel year-round with them and preach to them.
+In the early days of the movement, to find common ground with his parishioners, Laestadius borrowed the Sámis' pagan deities and concepts and adapted them to Christianity.
 Another factor in the rise of Laestadianism among the Sámi was that the state-mandated boarding schools soon came to be populated by Laestadian personnel.
-Next, the strict moral code including strict temperance of Laestadianism appealed to the Sámi.
+Laestadianism's strict moral code, including temperance, also appealed to the Sámi.
 Whole communities that had been wrecked by alcoholism went sober virtually overnight.
-This had the added positive effect of improving the Sámis' social standing with the outside world.
-Finally, Laestadianism was a faith that the Sámi could identify as originating from within inasmuch as Laestadius himself professed to have come to know the true living faith only upon his encounter with the poor abused Sámi woman, Milla Clementsdotter.
+This improved the Sámis' social standing.
+And Laestadianism was a faith the Sámi could identify as originating from within, since Laestadius professed to have come to know the true living faith only upon his encounter with the poor abused Sámi woman Milla Clementsdotter.

 "Unbroken line of living Christianity"

-A faction within Laestadianism has believed that the movement is a contemporary descendant of an unbroken line of living Christianity via Luther, the Bohemian Brethren, the Lollards, and the Waldensians all the way back to the primitive Church.
-Martin Luther, Jan Hus, John Wycliffe, and Peter Waldo are seen as spiritual ancestors of Laestadianism.
+A faction within Laestadianism believes the movement is a contemporary descendant of an unbroken line of living Christianity via Luther, the Bohemian Brethren, the Lollards, and the Waldensians, all the way back to the primitive Church.
+Martin Luther, Jan Hus, John Wycliffe, and Peter Waldo are seen as Laestadianism's spiritual ancestors.